-GPP when in reference to a car typically means Guaranteed Protection Plan.
-GPP is mostly known as coverage offered by auto alarm companies and it will refund your comprehensive deductible up to the named limit (usually $2,500) if your car is stolen with while the alarm is installed and armed in your vehicle.
+GPP when about a car typically means Guaranteed Protection Plan.
+GPP is mostly known as coverage offered by auto alarm companies and it will refund your comprehensive deductible up to the named limit (usually $2,500) if your car is stolen while the alarm is installed and armed in your vehicle.

 GPP pays your car insurance deductible if your car is stolen.
-Basically, the alarm company is saying their system should work and prevent a thief from taking your vehicle but if it does not, they will pay your comprehensive deductible.
+The alarm company says their system should work and prevent a thief from taking your vehicle, but if it does not, they will pay your comprehensive deductible.

-It could be however that someone is really referencing Gap insurance which is much more common.
-Some may say GPP when speaking about Guaranteed Auto Protection Plans though most call this GAP insurance.
+It could be however that someone is referencing Gap insurance which is much more common.
+Some may say GPP when speaking about Guaranteed Auto Protection Plans, though most call this Gap insurance.

 - You choose a car that costs $25,000 and drive it off the lot.

 - After the down payment, you owe $24,000 in car payments over five years (0% interest loan = $400 car payments).

 - You purchase physical damage insurance (comprehensive and collision) with a $500 deductible to protect you against damages and loss.